 - IS BIG AL THE ALDABRA TORTOISE STILL HERE?

 Big Al (Aldabra tortoise) is still here and now has many companions in the African Experience.
 There is also an indoor enclosure for them, since they cannot endure cold temperatures.
 Big Al's estimated age is over 70, but he could live to

 - ARE THERE ANY EXISTING CAGES OR BUILDINGS THAT WERE PART OF THE ORIGINAL ALEXANDRIA ZOO AND BRINGHURST PARK DURING THE 1920'S AND 1930'S?

-The duck and turtle pool (originally a fish pool) made of small rocks located near the flamingo yard is the only remaining animal exhibit.
+The black-necked swan pool (originally a fish pool) made of small rocks located near the chilean flamingo exhibit is the only remaining animal exhibit.
 The fountain is not original.

 The Louisiana Habitat Exhibit is built in an area where City Park Blvd. and the infamous "Rock Garden" were.
 The Zoo salvaged rocks from the garden and have used them in different areas throughout the Zoo.

 The "star pond" next to the snake exhibit in Louisiana Habitat were built during the WPA era in the 1930's.

 - DO THE ZOOKEEPERS GO IN THE CAGES/EXHIBITS WITH THE ANIMALS?